 You’ll need to consider how much copy – which your client will be happy with – you can produce in a certain time frame for it to be worthwhile and benefit you financially.
 There’s no point you slaving away on a beautifully-crafted article worthy of a literary award for a measly £5, but at the same time you’re only as good as your last article so you’ll need to maintain a high standard in order to keep the work coming in.

 Also remember that you have the benefit of working from home, reducing your travel costs and giving you more flexibility and freedom so rates can be lower.

-You don’t necessarily need a qualification specifically in copywriting to secure a job, all you need is to be able to write coherently and with flair.
+No specific training or qualification is needed to become a copywriter.
+However, it would really help you to have a qualification to get some work.
+However, the biggest plus for you is to have experience.
+A specific qualification in copywriting isn’t necessary to secure a job, all you need is to be able to write coherently and with flair.
 For example, if you have an English or creative writing degree, that could work to your advantage.

 If you do decide to take up some training or a course, it will cost you but you can also learn a lot by having someone else reading and reacting to your copy.

 This can be a straightforward way of making good money from writing – if you have a way with words and you know what can tempt people.

 You can write on a whole range of topics and different media.
 You could become a copywriting cupid by writing for dating websites such as e-Cyrano.com.
 Or you could write for holiday brochures.

 You can earn some serious cash if this is a full-time job for you and you work efficiently.
 However, in the beginning you might not be up to scratch and it could be a hard slog to see any real returns.